-Whatever you do at this point, do not start drunk dialling or texting your ex.
+Whatever you do at this point, do not start drunk dialing or texting your ex.
 If you truthfully believe that you can contact your ex in a rational manner, and think it would be productive to do so, then there are ways that you can go about this.
-Conversely, if you are in an emotional and highly-charged state of mind, then contacting your ex should not be on your agenda.
-Experiencing rejection will have an adverse effect on your recovery.
+Conversely, if you are in an emotional and highly charged state of mind, then contacting your ex should not be on your agenda, since experiencing rejection will have an adverse effect on your recovery.

-You must remember that you started this journey to help you to recover from your breakup.
-It was an exercise in damage limitation, a journey of self-healing and self-improvement: not a means of reconciling with your ex.
+You must remember that you took this journey to help you to recover from your breakup.
+It was an exercise in damage limitation, a journey of self-healing and self-improvement, not a means of reconciling with your ex.
+Ideally at this point, you should be looking forward and not dwelling on your past.
+You should be so busy that you hardly ever have time to think about your old relationship.
 You need to be totally honest with yourself.
-If you are truthfully waiting for that call, then you need to consider embarking upon a further 30 days of no contact.
-Ideally at this point, you should be looking forward and not dwelling on your past life.
-You should be so busy that you hardly ever have time to think about your old relationship.
+If you are anxiously waiting for that call, then you need to consider embarking upon another 30 days of no contact.

-Issuing ultimatums rarely works.
+Setting a deadline rarely works.
 Firstly, you must be prepared to follow through with your stated action and secondly, you need to have a justifiable reason for imposing a deadline in the first place.
 Furthermore, your behavior may also be considered as emotional abuse.
-You are issuing an ultimatum in order to manipulate your ex-partner into doing what you want.
+You are issuing an ultimatum in order to manipulate your ex-partner into doing what you want, when you want.

 So let’s work through this using a hypothetical example.
-Assume that you have continuously stuck to 30 days of no contact and decide to reach out to your former partner.
+Assume that you have completed 30 days of no contact and decide to reach out to your former partner.
 You ponder how best to do this and decide to leave it for a few days.
 You then send your ex a casual text message to ask how they are.